 We are always delighted to hear from potential applicants for chorister places.
 Formal voice trials are usually held in the Lent Term before entry, but children can audition at any time, subject to there being spaces available in the choir.
 The Cathedral Director of Music or Director of the Girl Choristers will usually suggest a friendly and informal pre-audition to begin with: this gives the children and parents a feel for choristership and allows us to advise on next steps.

 Prior musical experience is helpful but by no means essential: we’re looking for a good natural voice and ear, a positive attitude to learning, and the potential to progress and enjoy life in the choir.
 At the voice trial we administer standard ear and rhythm tests, hear a prepared vocal piece (plus an instrumental piece wherever possible), and ask the candidates to read a passage of text.
 Prospective choristers also undergo academic assessments.
-The formal offer of a place is subject to a child spending a successful trial night in the relevant boarding house.

 For further information, please contact: